-This phase begins on the first day of menstrual bleeding (day 1).
+The follicular phase begins on the first day of menstrual bleeding (day 1).
 But the main event in this phase is the development of follicles in the ovaries.
 (Follicles are sacs filled with fluid.)

 At the beginning of the follicular phase, the lining of the uterus (endometrium) is thick with fluids and nutrients designed to nourish an embryo.
 If no egg has been fertilized, estrogen and progesterone levels are low.
 As a result, the top layers of the endometrium are shed, and menstrual bleeding occurs.

 About this time, the pituitary gland slightly increases its production of follicle-stimulating hormone.
 This hormone then stimulates the growth of 3 to 30 follicles.
 Each follicle contains an egg.
 Later in the phase, as the level of this hormone decreases, only one of these follicles (called the dominant follicle) continues to grow.
 It soon begins to produce estrogen, and the other stimulated follicles begin to break down.
 The increasing estrogen also begins to prepare the uterus and stimulates the luteinizing hormone surge.

 On average, the follicular phase lasts about 13 or 14 days.
 Of the three phases, this phase varies the most in length.
 It tends to become shorter near menopause.
 This phase ends when the level of luteinizing hormone increases dramatically (surges).
 The surge results in release of the egg (ovulation) and marks the beginning of the next phase.

-This phase begins when the level of luteinizing hormone surges.
+The ovulatory phase begins when the level of luteinizing hormone surges.
 Luteinizing hormone stimulates the dominant follicle to bulge from the surface of the ovary and finally rupture, releasing the egg.
 The level of follicle-stimulating hormone increases to a lesser degree.
-The function of the increase in follicle-stimulating hormone is not understood.

 The ovulatory phase usually lasts 16 to 32 hours.
 It ends when the egg is released, about 10 to 12 hours after the surge in the level of luteinizing hormone.
 The egg can be fertilized for only up to about 12 hours after its release.